 Whatever the reason, if your dog misses that early window, you’ll find introducing unfamiliar experiences to them more challenging once they’re older.
 But it’s certainly still possible for your dog to progress with some patience and a slow and steady approach.

 Social anxiety in dogs

-If your dog becomes nervous or aggressive when other dogs or people are around, perhaps barking or looking for an opportunity to escape, it may be a sign that they need to be socialised.
+If your dog becomes nervous or aggressive when other dogs or people are around, perhaps barking or looking for an opportunity to escape, it may be a sign that they need to be socialized.

 You may also find new behaviours develop over time or appear with a change in routine.
 A dog adopted during the pandemic will have grown used to you being around and may experience separation anxiety when they’re left alone.
 They may also have grown cautious of other dogs after so much time indoors.
 Learn more about separation anxiety in dogs here

-How to socialise an older dog
+How to socialize an older dog

-It’s important to be realistic when socialising adult dogs.
+It’s important to be realistic when socializing adult dogs.
 If they missed out as a puppy, they’ll be starting from a disadvantage and it may not be possible to make them comfortable with everything they encounter.